ArkEcosystemArchive/docs-legacy/docs/introduction/blockchain/when-do-you-need-blockchain.md

 ---
-title: "When Do You Need A Blockchain?"
+title: "When Do You Need a Blockchain?"
 ---

-# When Do You Need A Blockchain?
+# When Do You Need a Blockchain?

 It seems easy to slap blockchain onto an idea and expect millions of users to come rolling in.
 This notion seems especially true in the “Blockchain Renaissance” of 2017 and 2018.
 The complex truth is, however, that to achieve mass adoption, one must overcome the hurdles of user experience and gain massive advantages against the centralized incumbents.
 The traditional banking system and FANG companies have a strong foothold in our society.
 Although it can surely be said that blockchain is a truly disruptive technology, that doesn’t necessarily mean that your specific idea is guaranteed to actually disrupt anything.